Project-DA-FANH/2025-01-13-CSU-online/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to students, faculty staff and instructors at any California State University.
+You don't need to have any previous knowledge of the tools that will be presented at the workshop.
 </p>
 {% endcomment %}